Hurricane Helene makes landfall in Florida, moves to Georgia: What we know

 - At 05:00 GMT local authorities said Helene was moving northwards to Georgia.
 The National Hurricane Center said the eyewall – the part of the storm with the strongest winds underneath it – was entering the southern part of the state.

-- Authorities said damaging winds will be felt across Georgia and the Carolinas throughout Friday, especially in the higher areas of the Southern Appalachians in North Carolina.
+- Authorities said damaging winds will be felt across Georgia and the Carolinas throughout Friday.

+- At 10:00 GMT they also said that catastrophic, life-threatening flash and urban flooding is expected in the higher areas of the Southern Appalachians in North Carolina.

 What do hurricane categories mean?